Tsutomu Tanaka: Black Mist scandal

 Following the 1969 season, the Nishitetsu Lions front office discovered pitcher Masayuki Nagayasu taking bribes from an organized crime family to intentionally lose games.
 The team announced that Nagayasu would be released after the end of the season.
 Late in November 1969, the committee of commissioners presiding over the league at the time voted to ban Nagayasu from the league for life, the first time any player had been banned from Japanese baseball.
 In April 1970, Nagayasu revealed that other players on his former team were also involved in game-fixing.
 The league summoned seven players to testify about their involvement, including team ace Masaaki Ikenaga.
 Ikenaga claimed to be uninvolved, despite having received 1 million Japanese yen from former Lions teammate Tanaka as an invitation to cheat.
 (Ikenaga and Tanaka had been teammates for three seasons on the Lions, from 1964-1967.)

-Later that same month, an auto racer under investigation for rule violations in a race revealed that baseball players were involved in a scheme to fix the results of races.
+Later that same month, a flat-track motorcycle racer under investigation for rule violations in a race revealed that baseball players were involved in a scheme to fix the results of races.
 Tanaka was one of a number of current and former players arrested under suspicion of participating in the scheme.
 As a result of his involvement in both game-fixing and race-fixing, and even though he had already retired, Tanaka was banned from NPB for life.

 In his later life, Tanaka operated a restaurant and went into health food sales.